 Today, an increasing number of business owners and departments in charge of finances are using three way match processing to mitigate risk and reign in company spending.
-To counter the threat of overpaying for goods and services or paying a counterfeit invoice, you should incorporate automated three way matching into your accounts payable processes.
+To counter the threat of overpaying for goods and services or paying a counterfeit invoice, you should seriously consider using automated three way matching into your accounts payable processes.

 What is a 3-Way Match in Accounts Payable?

 All online invoice approvals involve some form of matching.
 This process takes an invoice for the purchase of goods or services and matches it with a purchase order (2 way matching) and receiving information (3 way matching) as applicable in an effort to ensure that the details on each document agree with each other.